 Past executed workflows are logged in Logs.
 This also tells whether the workflow executed successfully (resulting in a Successful Log Entry) or if the workflow failed on execution (resulting in a Failed Log Entry).

 Filtering allows users to easily find a particular workflow, log or job.
-Users can "search" for the name of a particular Job, Log or Workflow instead of parsing through several pages.
+Users can "search" for the name of a particular workflow, log, or job instead of parsing through several pages.

 Permissions dictate the actions a user is allowed to take e.g. what workflows they may execute, which action blocks they have access to, etc.

 A User is assigned a username, first name, last name, and a password.
 They may use their credentials to log into a Pliant instance.
 Users have roles which determine what they are allowed to do within their Pliant instance.
-Users also have a specific timeout period, and when reached, they will be required to log in once again for security.
+Users also have a specific timeout period and, when this is reached, they will be required to log in once again for security.